avrabe/CarND-Advanced-Lane-Lines/README.md

 The function [calibrate_camera(files)](lane/camera/__init__.py#L13) implements this.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.

 #### Calibrate the camera and undistort images

 The calibration pattern points `objpoints` and `imgpoints` are used as input for the [`Undistort`](lane/camera/__init__.py#L44) Layer.
 If necessary, the layer will call `cv2.calibrateCamera()`to compute the camera calibration and distortion coefficients.
 Using this information, the undistortion function  `cv2.undistort()` is called and the undistorted image returned.

-Below image example can be implemented with below code.
+Below image example can be implemented with following code.

 ```python
 from lane.camera import Undistort, calibrate_camera